-IV.
-Contributing to policy making via regular dialogue with international standard setters
+V. Contributing to policy making via regular dialogue with international standard setters

 Though international auditing standards have not been adopted by the European Commission, they form the basis of many auditing standard requirements in the EU.
 Therefore, it is important for audit regulators in the EU to maintain a regular dialogue with the International Audit and Assurance Standards Bord (IAASB).
-Such dialogue might be even more important in the future given the development of International Standards on Sustainability Assurance starting in 2024 with the adoption of ISSA 5000 which may serve as a basis for an EU adopted assurance standard on sustainability reporting.
-Similarly, even though the European regulatory framework has its own ethical requirements, liaising with the International Ethics Standards Board for Accountants (IESBA) is useful to promote and enhance an ethical behavior and independent mindset by audit and assurance professionals.
+Such dialogue might be even more important in the future given the ED 5000 project which may serve as the basis for an EU adopted assurance standard on sustainability reporting.
+Similarly, even though the European regulatory framework has its own ethical requirements, liaising with the International Ethics Standards Board for Accountants (IESBA) is necessary.

-With its members and observers, the CEAOB can gather and analyze a wide range of situations encountered by inspection teams and enforcers.
-It is therefore particularly relevant to provide input to the global standard-setters.
+With 27 members and four observers the CEAOB is able to collect and analyse a large number of situations encountered by inspection teams and enforcers.
+It is therefore particularly relevant to provide feedback to the global standard-setters.

 The following areas are of particular relevance for this CEAOB core strategy:

-- a) Liaise with standards setters and provide comments on relevant projects under the leadership of the International Auditing Standards sub-group - b) Discuss developments in current IAASB projects and determine whether and when the CEAOB should engage on selected issues - c) Analyse the CEAOB database on inspection findings to identify which may be pointing to auditing standards deficiencies
+- a.
+Liaise with standards setters and provide comments on relevant projects under the leadership of the International Auditing Standards sub-group. - b.
+Discuss developments in current IAASB projects and determine whether and when the CEAOB should engage on selected issues. - c.
+Analyse the CEAOB database inspection findings pointing to auditing standards deficiencies.

-V. Longer term Outlook
+VI.
+Longer term Outlook